exonum/exonum-doc/src/advanced/consensus/specification.md

 !!! note
     `Block` messages are requested by validators if they see a consensus message belonging to a future height. `Block` messages are not a part of an ordinary consensus message workflow for nodes at the latest blockchain height.

-- Check the block message:
+- Check the `Block` message:

     - The key in the `to` field must match the key of the node.
     - `block.prev_hash` must match the hash of the latest committed block.